Who Writes This

 Markets Studies Trends Experience Flow Flow Data from own system: uninterrupted writing

-Ontology structures knowledge so that action follows from it.
-Not collecting knowledge for its own sake, but making relationships between things visible so that someone can base a decision on them.
+Ontology is basically nothing other than organizing knowledge so that you can work with it.
+Not collecting for the sake of collecting, but making connections visible on the basis of which someone can make a decision.
 AI makes this knowledge accessible in real time, without interrupting the thinking process.

 What AI Actually Does